web_0230.jpg

 Reimbursement Process

 Students should notify CDO prior to traveling to ascertain that funds are available and to confirm their eligibility.
-Reimbursement requests and supporting receipts should be submitted promptly, preferably within two weeks of travel but not later than May 31, which marks the end of the TRI PI Year.
+Reimbursement requests and supporting receipts should be submitted promptly, preferably within 10 days of travel but not later than May 31, which marks the end of the TRI PI Year.
+Students combining personal travel with business travel and requesting reimbursement for airfare should pay special attention to this policy(link is external)4 when preparing supporting documentation.